 The details are out, and basically it happened like this; Soriano showed up for the game on Monday and told Robinson that, while he was sketched into the lineup card for left field, he wasn't going anywhere near it.
 Robinson told him to shut up, because Vidro was playing second base and Soriano was playing left, and that if he didn't like it he wasn't gonna play at all.
 The team took batting practice, and then there was another meeting between Soriano and Robinson, along with GM Jim Bowden.
 This went pretty much the same way, with Soriano asking, "Why didn't you try to talk to me before you made the trade?"
 Uh, good question.
 As wrong as I think Soriano is in his handling of the situation, he's not the bad (or worst, at least), guy.
 He didn't ask to be traded, and if he had, he would've said there's no way in hell.

 Think about this from Bowden's perspective.
 You're in your 2nd year in DC, and you're getting a new stadium, but you cannot make any stupid mistakes.
 You don't have a ton of money to mess around with, and you can't just absorb a contract if you screw up.
-That being said, if you need a left200603201138338502 fielder, you go out and acquire a left fielder.
+That being said, if you need a left fielder, you go out and acquire a left fielder.
 If you can't do that, then you sit tight.
 You don't grab a second baseman to fill that spot in your outfield.
 And, if you're so high that you're gonna try to pull that off anyway, you make sure that second baseman hasn't publicly said that he'll never switch positions because he's much more valuable at 2nd than in the outfield.
 If you're still not clued in, and you decide to go ahead with the deal, you make sure that 2nd baseman is in on the plan before he gets shipped out.
 If he isn't, (or if you don't know because the Rangers won't let you talk to him,) then you call the deal off.
 If, after all that, you still acquire your All-Star 2nd baseman and he tells you it's not gonna work out, you immediately set about moving him or your current 2nd baseman.
 In other words, sitting around through the entire WBC with your head in the sand just hoping he'll change his mind was probably a very bad idea.

 It doesn't appear that the Nationals are acting logically here.
 Someone please tell me, did I miss something?
 Is there something exceptionally weird going on that makes this whole thing ok?
 Was Vidro not supposed to be back this year?
 Did Soriano just now become a full-time second baseman?
 Are the Rangers forcing the Nationals to hold Soriano captive because he's a bad guy, and now that they've cleared Rogers out of the clubhouse they want to keep all the bad energy as far away as possible?
 I don't understand.
 Nine out of ten little leaguers aren't going to move from 2nd to outfield, let alone the best 2nd baseman - offensively, mind you - in Major League Baseball.
 This is outstanding.
 Way to screw up your season, Jim.
 Have a nice year.